oayeni5/liver-transplant-survival-analysis/README.md

 ## Project Notes

 The original research project used restricted clinical registry data.
-Those data and the original patient-level information are not included in this repository.
+The original dataset and patient-level information are not included in this repository.

-A synthetic dataset is provided so the analytical workflow can be demonstrated and reproduced without sharing restricted clinical data.
+The synthetic dataset included here was created specifically to demonstrate the general data preparation and statistical analysis workflow used in the project.